hermangroup/docs/governance/eight-steps.rst

 8 Steps to a Successful Proposal
 ================================

-Proposals in the Dash governance system are subject to voting by masternodes.
+Proposals in the Historia governance system are subject to voting by masternodes.
 So, like any voting, you need to convince the voters that your proposal should pass.
 Here are some key points to consider in every
 proposal: